Relintai/pandemonium_engine_docs/community/contributing/class_reference_writing_guidelines.rst

 errors if anything's wrong.

 Alternatively, you can build Godot and open the modified page in the built-in code reference.
-To learn how to compile the engine, read the :ref:`compilation guide <toc-devel-compiling>`.
+To learn how to compile the engine, read the `compilation guide <toc-devel-compiling>`.

 We recommend using a code editor that supports XML files like Vim, Atom, Visual Studio Code,